degville/docs-cloud/en/install-maas.md

 To get a better idea of the minimum requirements for the machines that run MAAS, take a look at the [MAAS documentation][minreq].

-Our network topology is also going to be as simple as possible whilst remaining both scaleable and functional.
+As with the hardware, our network topology is also going to be as simple as possible whilst remaining both scaleable and functional.
 It contains a single zone for the four Compute nodes, with the machine hosting the MAAS region and rack controllers connected to both the external network and the single zone.
 It's recommended that MAAS is the sole provider of DHCP and DNS for the network hosting the nodes MAAS is going to manage, but we'll cover this in an imminent step.

-Your hardware could differ considerably from the above and both Juju and MAAS will easily adapt.
+Your hardware could differ considerably from the above and both MAAS and Juju will easily adapt.
 The Juju node could operate perfectly adequately with half the RAM (this would need to be defined as a bootstrap constraint) and adding more nodes will obviously improve performance.